What is remote or online counselling?

 Why should you contact an online psychotherapist?

-Aside from the present exceptional circumstances caused by the pandemic, there are many valid reasons to have an online counsellor.
+Aside from the present exceptional circumstances caused by the Covid pandemic, there are many valid reasons to have an online counsellor.

 Here are some:

-- you feel a bit shy about starting with in-person therapy
+- you are uncomfortable with in-person therapy

 - you need flexibility around your busy life

-- you may find difficult to afford childcare, but you can spare 50 min for yourself from home
+- you may find it difficult to afford childcare, but you can spare 50 min for yourself from home

-- you cannot or don’t want travel
+- you cannot or don’t want to travel

 - you might have many other good reasons relevant to you only

-When online therapy is NOT recommended?
+When is online therapy NOT recommended?